Thapsamit/internshipNotes/README.md

 - Add tags to the gitlab runner
 - create and get url and token
+- Enter the executor like ssh, docker etc means where the gitlab runner will run

    - In the left sidebar, select "CI/CD".